Find out what services we can offer to help you find work and when you start a new job.

 |dentist||A health practitioner who is, or is deemed to be, registered with the Dental Council of New Zealand and cares for any disease, disorder or condition of the teeth.|

-A child (whether own, stepchild, adopted, grandchild or mokopuna) is considered dependent if they are:
+A dependent child is a child (whether own, stepchild, adopted, grandchild or mokopuna) who is:

 |employment coordinator||A Work and Income employee who works with sole parents, people with a health condition and disabled people to help them find suitable work.
 Employment co-ordinators also work with employers and other agencies to ensure clients get the right support.|